-The 357 is one result of a recent drive by London Transport to eliminate route numbers with suffix letters — now all but completed, with just routes 77A and 77C retaining this status — although, strangely, there is no comparable grudge against prefix letters.
+The 357 is one result of a drive by London Transport to eliminate route numbers with suffix letters, which has now been achieved – although, strangely, there is no comparable grudge against prefix letters.
 In this case the route was previously numbered 97A, not illogically as it has a fairly substantial common section with route 97 between Chingford Mount and Leyton Bakers Arms.

 The 97A had originated as the replacement for the western wing of the circular flat-fare Walthamstow route W21, linking the Chingford Hatch area into Walthamstow.
 It also ran via Friday Hill to Chingford, linking this area to Chingford Mount, and had a brief extension to Hackney Central in the 1980s.
 Capital Citybus, as it was then, took the route over in September 1991 after London Forest, which had originally won the tenders for the Walthamstow area network, collapsed.